Guides > Removing Images from Search Results

 - On the next page select "Temporarily hide page from search results and remove from cache" option and click the "submit request" button.

 Repeat this process for all images you wish to remove from Google Search Results.
-After you've completed removing all images, remember to turn on right-click disable in Photolock settings.
+After you've completed removing all images, remember to turn on right-click disable in Cybarmor settings.

 Note: Removing existing images from Google search results is not necessary unless you are in a hurry.
 After approximately 2 months of having the Google Lock feature activated, your existing indexed images won't be re-indexed and will be removed from the Google cache.